mwiraszka/LondonChessClub/README.md

 - 🚀 Add PGNs for 2025 LCC Championship
 - 🚀 Minor style adjustments to tooltip fade-in effect, nav bar icons on hover, event indicators in Schedule page calendars, and icons next to Lichess analysis board links
+- 🐛 Fix a few bugs related to the shape of the form data being sent to and expected from the backend
+- 🐛 Fix a few bugs related to form change detection and unsaved change checks resulting in validation icons sometimes not appearing or the form displaying the incorrect change status
 - 🔧 Add unit tests for API, Meta & Title, and Toast services

 </details>